-Acting on advice from his counselors, Ahashverosh held a pageant to choose a new queen.
-Mordechai, a Jewish man living in Shushan, encouraged his cousin, Esther, to enter the competition.
-Esther won but, following the advice of her cousin, did not reveal her Jewish origin to the king.
+Acting on advice from his counselors, Ahashverosh had women from all over the kingdom brought to him, so he could choose a new queen.
+Esther, a young Jewish woman from Shushan, was chosen.
+However, following the advice of her cousin, Mordechai (who raised her after her parents died), Esther did not reveal her Jewish origins to the king.

 Mordechai often sat near the gate of the king's palace.
 One day he overheard two men, Bigthan and Teresh, plotting to kill the king.
 Mordechai reported what he had heard to Esther.
 She then reported the information to the king.
-The matter was investigated and found to be true, and Bigthan and Teresh came to an unfortunate end.
+The matter was investigated and found to be true, and Bigthan and Teresh were put to death.
 Mordechai's deed was recorded in the king’s diary.

 Meanwhile, the king's evil adviser, Haman, paraded through the streets, demanding that all bow down to him.
 Because Jews do not bow to anyone but God, Mordechai refused to bow down to Haman.
 Upon learning that Mordechai was Jewish, Haman decided to kill all the Jews in the Persian empire.
 He plotted to kill them—convincing King Ahashverosh to go along with the plan—and cast purim ("lots," plural of pur), a kind of lottery, to determine the day on which he would carry out his evil deed: the 13th of Adar.

-However, Mordechai alerted Esther to Haman's evil plot, and Esther, in turn, revealed her Jewish identity to the King, convincing him to save the Jews and foiling Haman's plot.
-Haman was hanged, Mordechai received his estates and the position of royal vizier, and the Jews of Persia celebrated their narrow escape on the 14th of Adar, the day after they were supposed to be annihilated.
+However, Mordechai alerted Esther to Haman's evil plot, and Esther, in turn, revealed her Jewish identity to the king, convincing him to save the Jews and foiling Haman's plot.
+The Jews were allowed to fight back against the king’s soldiers, and triumphed after a fierce battle.
+Haman was hanged, Mordechai received his estates and the position of royal vizier (adviser), and the Jews of Persia celebrated their narrow escape on the 14th of Adar, the day after they were supposed to be annihilated.

 Thus, the fate Haman had planned for the Jews became his own.
-The holiday of Purim celebrates the bravery of Esther and Mordechai and the deliverance of the Jewish people from the cruelty of oppression.
+The holiday of Purim celebrates the bravery of Esther and Mordechai and the deliverance of the Jewish people from Haman’s decree of death.